-This slow cooker pork tenderloin is one of the most delicious yet easy dishes I make.
+This slow cooker pork tenderloin is one of the most delicious yet easy dishes you can make.
 You put the ingredients in the pot, turn it on, and let it do the work for you.

 Easy Family Dinner Main Dish

-It basically cooks itself.
+When you use a Crock Pot, it basically cooks itself without worry about what temperature to cook a pork tenderloin.
 That’s one of the main things I enjoy about my slow cooker, which is why I use it a lot.

 You can either put everything together first thing in the morning or make a bunch of freezer meals to put in the slow cooker later.